 - Ant-Man and The Wasp: Quantumania

 How to watch IMAX Enhanced Disney+ movies

 If you’re already a Disney+ subscriber, it couldn’t be easier to find IMAX Enhanced films to watch.
-Just head straight to the Movies tab at the top of the home screen, then select IMAX Enhanced from the dropdown filter list and all the available titles will pop up.
+Just head straight to the Movies tab at the top of the home screen and then select IMAX Enhanced from the dropdown filter list and all the available titles will pop up.